ryan258/ai_story_marketing/README.md

 ## 🆘 Need Help?

 If you have any questions or run into any problems, just let us know by opening an "issue" on our GitHub page.
 We're here to help!

+## 🎓 For Teachers

+Check out our [HANDBOOK.md](HANDBOOK.md) for a teacher's guide on how to use this project in your classroom!

 ---